 The Oklahoma City Innovation District is designed to be an epicenter for collaboration, innovation, opportunity, and economic growth.
 We convene divergent industries to create opportunities for next-level innovation, while positioning our city as a leading competitor for new companies, jobs and talent in a global economy.
 Its purpose is to capitalize on OKC’s dominant industries; investing in high-quality places where research institutions, firms, and talent concentrate and connect, and the district will support the entire region in being more competitive, both in attracting investment and the national and local talent necessary to continue Oklahoma’s economic expansion.

 The Innovation District encompasses about 1.3 square miles east of downtown Oklahoma City, between NE 13-16th Streets to the north, NE 4th St. to the south, and Robinson and Lottie Avenues to the west and east.
-It crosses Broadway/Interstate 235 and includes Automobile Alley in addition to the Oklahoma Health Center, University Research Park, and numerous other institutions.
+It crosses Broadway/Interstate 235 and includes Automobile Alley in addition to the Oklahoma Health Center, University Research Park, the Oklahoma Aerospace Institute for Research and Education (OAIRE) and numerous other institutions.
 The District is also home to the city’s bioscience sector, where many institutions are already conducting groundbreaking research and fostering entrepreneurship and innovation.